• Skip to primary navigation

 Above all else, ensure everyone knows where everything goes in the pantry.
 It doesn't matter how large or small your pantry is; if users do not know where to put things, they will never stay organized.

 • Review and adjust your zones every few months.
-Making modifications will keep your pantry organized longer.
+Modifying your pantry will keep it organized for longer.

 • Make sure all the groups still fit in the space you assigned for them.

-• Replace any labels that may have broken.
+• Replace any labels (affiliate) that may have broken.

-• Create new labels for new group items that may be created.
+• Create new labels (affiliate) for new group items that may be created.

 • Keep reminding everyone about where items go.
 You may sound like a nag, but it does pay off.